boobooHQ/private_templates/README.md

 # private_templates

- All templates are edited from the original .
+ All templates are edited from the original and some are 90% original

  These templates include various bypasses I encountered during my bb hunting.

- Respect to the original authors !
+ Give Respect to the original authors !!

  I only edited them to include forbidden bypasses and other few tweaks !!